-The LMU International Business Society is a new student group that brings students interested in global business together to advance knowledge about international markets and business practices.
-Members network with global business leaders, explore career paths, learn about other cultures and promote awareness of global issues.
+The LMU International Business Society is a student led organization that brings undergraduate and grad students interested in global business together to advance knowledge about international markets and business practices.
+Members network with global business leaders, explore career paths, learn about other cultures, and promote awareness of global issues.
 Apply to become a member and follow the group on Instagram.

 Faculty Advisor: Yongsun Paik